tc39/proposal-import-attributes/README.md

 Assertions in addition  than `type` may also be introduced for purposes not yet foreseen.

 JavaScript implementations are encouraged to reject assertions and type values which are not implemented in their environment (rather than ignoring them).
 This is to allow for maximal flexibility in the design space in the future--in particular, it enables new import assertions to be defined which change the interpretation of a module, without breaking backwards-compatibility.

-## Follow-up proposal "evaluator attributes"

-Implementations are not permitted to interpret a module differently at multiple import sites if the only difference between the sites is the set of import assertions.
-Future follow-up proposals may relax this restriction with "evaluator attributes" that would change the contents of the module.

-There are three possible ways to handle multiple imports of the same module with "evaluator attributes":
-- **Race** and use the attribute that was requested by the first import.
-This seems broken--the second usage is ignored.
-- **Reject** the module graph and don't load if attributes differ.
-This seems bad for composition--using two unrelated packages together could break, if they load the same module with disagreeing attributes.
-- **Clone** and make two copies of the module, for the different ways it's transformed.
-In this case, the attributes would have to be part of the cache key.
-These semantics would run counter to the intuition that there is just one copy of a module.

-It's possible that one of these three options may make sense for a module load, on a case-by-case basis by attribute, but it's worth careful thought before making this choice.

-Plumbing-wise, the JavaScript standard would basically be responsible for passing the attributes up to the host environment, which would then decide how to interpret it, within the requirements listed above.
-Issues [#24](https://github.com/tc39/proposal-import-assertions/issues/24) and [#25](https://github.com/tc39/proposal-import-assertions/issues/25) discuss the Web and Node.js feature and semantic requirements respectively, and issue [#10](https://github.com/tc39/proposal-import-assertions/issues/10) discusses how to allow different JavaScript environments to have interoperability.

 ## FAQ